 In one pile was what he considered to be, mostly, worthless items.
-The pile contained mostly tech items like USB flash drives and power cords for phones and other devices.
+This pile contained mostly tech items like USB flash drives and power cords for phones and other devices.

-The rest were divided amongst two piles.
-One of them were for things that he knew would be useful, at least to some degree and another pile for things that might be useful, but he wasn’t quite as sure on it.
+The rest were divided amongst two other piles.
+One of them was for things that he felt certain would be useful, at least to some degree, and another pile for things that might be useful but he wasn’t quite as sure.
 Only once everything was organized into piles of use did he start to place the items into places that he knew he would be able to manage without needing to search through the different pockets.

 Taking one of the food bars that he found in Amy’s purse, he ate it quickly while drinking from the water bottle he had in his backpack.
 Once he had finished with that he put a hard candy in his mouth and stood up pointing towards the sun.